cschlick/greasewood/README.md

 the real table from its first run — the mesh never operates on an implicit default.

-With a policy applied, a tunnel exists between two nodes **iff some grant connects their roles** (either direction — tunnels are symmetric; the grant's direction is for port filtering).
+With a policy applied, a tunnel exists between two nodes **only if some grant connects their roles** (either direction — tunnels are symmetric; the grant's direction is for port filtering).
 Tunnels are **minimal by construction**: delete a grant and its tunnels are torn down on the next sync; peers, keepalives, and handshake exposure all shrink to the grant graph.
-Two `web` nodes have no tunnel unless someone writes `web -> web` — client and server are roles that coexist without talking sideways.
+Two `web` nodes have no tunnel unless someone writes `web -> web`, client and server are roles that coexist without talking sideways.

 **Segments are emergent, not configured.** There is no segment cap, flag, or